PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 ## Installation
 ### Python

 To make the tool work, you will need a specific version of Python.
 Download the 3.10 Python version [here](https://www.python.org/downloads/release/python-31011/).
-Go down until the 'Files' section and install 'Windows installer (32-bit)' or 'Windows installer (64-bit)' (depending of your system).
-Then execute the downloaded file.
+Go down until the 'Files' section and install 'Windows installer (32-bit)' or 'Windows installer (64-bit)' (depending of your system) and execute the downloaded file.

 During the installation, make sure to check the box "Add python.exe to PATH" and follow the process until Python is installed.

 ### Jupyter Lab